Filson Summer Packer Review

 Filson advertises the Summer Packer as a hat that can be rolled up and tucked into luggage or a pocket, and we definitely found this to be the case.
-This was one of the easiest hats in our test group to fold and stow, and we found that even if we weren't careful about how we folded it, the hat quickly regained its shape after being shaken out.
-After our Ziplock crush test, where we shoved each hat into a small Ziplock for 30 minutes, the Summer Packer's brim was creased, but these creases all but disappeared after a few minutes, and they were unnoticeable after a few wears.
+This was one of the easiest hats in our test group to fold and stow.
+We found that even if we weren't careful about how we folded it, the hat quickly regained its shape after being shaken out.
+After our Ziplock crush test, where we shoved each hat into a small Ziplock bag for 30 minutes, the Summer Packer's brim was creased, but these creases all but disappeared after a few minutes.
+And those creases were unnoticeable after a few wears.

-The Summer Packer is made of tougher material than the Arc'teryx Sinsola, so we wouldn't be worried about shoving it into a backpack with rough or sharp gear.
-This hat is designed and sewn to last, but Filson also guarantees its products for life, so if you do notice any undue wear and tear, they'll repair or replace.
+The Summer Packer is made of tougher material than many of the hats we tested, so we wouldn't be worried about shoving it into a backpack with rough or sharp gear.
+This hat is designed and sewn to last.

 When you're gear testing, you get a lot of opportunities to show friends and family a bunch of products and have them pick one to test.
-Virtually every time we did this with the gaggle of sun hats in our 2019 review update, our loved ones picked the Filson Summer Packer.
-Friends said it looked "stylish", "simple", and "classic".
-They liked that there weren't a million straps or toggles to adjust.
+Virtually every time we did this with the gaggle of sun hats in this review update, our loved ones picked the Filson Summer Packer.
+Friends said it looked "stylish," "simple," and "classic."
+They liked that there weren't a bunch of straps or toggles to adjust.
 Almost everyone said that they'd just as happily wear it around town as on a hike.

 Men and women alike were happy to don the Summer Packer, and no other hat in our review inspired such universal praise for style.
-The only other hat that scored as high as the Summer Packer is the Arc'teryx Sinsola, which is female-specific.
-Most of the cape-style hats in our review, including the co-Editors' Choice, the Sunday Afternoons Ultra Adventure, suffered in this category.
+Not many other hats that we tested scored as high as this one, either.
+Most of the cape-style hats in our review suffered greatly in this category, too.
 The consensus seems to be that there's no easy way to make those capes look good.
 If you're looking for style, stick to a full brim hat like this one.

-At $70, the Summer Packer is one of the most expensive products in our test group.
+The Summer Packer is one of the pricier products in our test group.
 We still think that it could provide a solid value for the wearer who appreciates its style and versatility.
-Given its quality of construction and materials, the wide range of places you can wear it, and Filson's lifetime guarantee, you'll get your money's worth out of this hat, and then you'll probably be able to pass it onto your kids.
+Given its quality of construction and materials, the wide range of places you can wear it, we think that you'll get your money's worth out of this hat, and then you'll probably be able to pass it onto your kids.